Challenger 3P – OEM

 This perhaps one of the most interesting systems ever built: a floppy-disk based computer featuring three separate processors allowing the user (or even a program) to choose which processor to use from a selection of popular late-1970’s processors including the 6502, 6800, and the Z-80.
 When using the Z-80, for example, the user could run the CP/M operating system (one of the most popular at that time).

-I received this system from Tom MacDonald, a friend who works with instrumentation and computer hardware.
 The system resembles most others offered in the late 1970’s by Ohio Scientific: several printed-circuit cards together on a backplane which holds up to eight of which one card is the CPU, and several others memory and I/O including disk interface.
 The system features two eight-inch floppy drives, the most popular size at the time and with storage capacities far in excess of the very newest 5.25-inch “mini-floppy” drives.
 This system, a C3-OEM, lacks a video display (becoming popular with “personal” computers) having a serial port instead through which the user interacts with the machine.
 The terminal could be either a video terminal, connected via an RS-232 serial interface, or a teletype terminal connected via a 20mA current loop (the CPU had both interfaces).

 A “typical” high-end machine of the time, the most unusual thing about this particular system is the multi-processor CPU board.
 This machine, a C3-A, used two floppy drives for storage but an even larger configuration of this machine, the C3-B and C3-C versions, features a hard-disk drive (extraordinarily rare for the time), the controller for which had a dual-port RAM board and a DMA controller based on TTL chips (like the rest of OSI’s circuitry).

-As received the configuration was as follows: A 510 CPU board (with a 6502, 6800, and Z80 processor), a 470 floppy disk controller, a 522 48K memory card, another 527 memory card with only 8K populated, and a second 470 card used only as a Centronics printer interface.
+The configuration is as follows: A 510 CPU board (with a 6502, 6800, and Z80 processor), a 470 floppy disk controller, a 522 48K memory card, another 527 memory card with only 8K populated, and a second 470 card used only as a Centronics printer interface.
 While a “standard” C3 system used different RAM boards (usually three 520 boards containing 16K each), this particular system featured a single 522 memory board utilizing unusual 421D 1K*8 SRAM chips in an 22-pin 0.4″ wide DIP package.
 In addition to the 48K RAM installed (as expected), this system also featured a separate 527 memory card with only 8K installed.
 This RAM is required to increase the system RAM to 56K to run CP/M or the highest-level of the OS-65U (6502-based) operating system used for multi-user usage.
 It is mapped at 0xD000 through 0xEFFF.

 As usual with an old system, it is best to _not_ trust the power supplies so all cards were first removed and the supplies tested separately.
 This system features three power supplies: A large Deltron MPS-2 supply which powers cards in the backplane (Supplying +5V, +12V, and -9V), a smaller +5V supply for the floppy disk drives, and a third small +24V supply also for the floppy drives.
 After the supplies were verified, configuration of the boards was checked before each was reinstalled.